Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 HHM Wealth Advisors

 HHM Wealth Advisors is the No. 1 firm on our list of the top financial advisors in Chattanooga.
-HHM's team includes advisors with several types of financial certifications.
-Such certifications include the certified financial planner (CFP), certified public accountant (CPA) and accredited investment fiduciary (AIF) designations.
+HHM's team includes advisors with several types of financial certifications, including the Certified Financial Planner™ (CFP®) and certified public accountant (CPA) designations.
 To gain access to these advisors, however, you will need a minimum of $250,000 in investable assets.
-The firm also charges a minimum annual fee of $2,500.
+The firm also charges a minimum annual fee of $3,000.

 The majority of this firm's current client base consists of non-high-net-worth individuals.
 HHM also manages assets for high-net-worth individuals, businesses, pensions, profit-sharing plans and charitable organizations.

-As a client of this fee-based firm, you may be offered insurance by your advisor, which may result in commissions for them.
-While this is a conflict of interest, the firm is an SEC-registered fiduciary, so it’s required to act in your best interest.
+As a client of this fee-based firm, you may be offered insurance by your advisor, which may result in commissions for the advisor.
+While this is a conflict of interest, the firm is an SEC-registered fiduciary, so it's required to act in your best interest.

 HHM Wealth Advisors offers individualized services to its clients, including financial planning, investment management, retirement planning, estate planning, tax minimization, insurance analysis, 401(k) consulting and transition planning.